webida/webida-client/common/src/webida/server-api-0.1-lib/webida-service-api-0.1/docs/WorkspaceApi.md

 var body = new WebidaServiceApi.ExecRequest(); // ExecRequest |

 var opts = {
-  'async': false, // Boolean | Execute a command and returns a dummy response immediatlely, and send actual output (stream of message) with web socket channel of current session.
-At the end of execution, ExecResponse object with empty stdout/stderr will be delivered at the channel.
+  'async': false // Boolean | Spawn a child process for given command and returns a dummy response immediatlely, Actual output (stream of message) will be pasted to web socket channel of current session.
-  'execId': "execId_example" // String | mandatory for async execution. the result stream will be identified with this id };
+};

 var callback = function(error, data, response) {